'Heartbroken' Australian athletes face up to Olympic reality

 “To be honest, I’m left reeling and feeling a little lost.
 But the goal posts haven’t disappeared - just shifted.
 It’s time to recalibrate and fire up for the next challenge.”

-Keesja Gofers, part of the Australian women’s water polo team that had already qualified for Tokyo, said the decision was “devastating” for all athletes competing around the world.
+Keesja Gofers, part of the women’s water polo team that had already qualified for Tokyo, said postponement would be “devastating” for all would-be Olympians around the world.

 “I have ridden not just a rollercoaster but the entire theme park of emotions,” she said on Instagram.